barberd/cocousbhost/README.md

 ### ROM Socket

 A socket for a ROM is also included in the board design.
 This is entirely optional, as many users today will instead choose to use another boot device, such as disk, SDC, or DriveWire.
-However, one can add a ROM loaded with a bootloader, perhaps to boot Nitros9 directly off a USB drive or patching BASIC for USB drives and keyboards.
+However, one can add a ROM loaded with a bootloader, perhaps to boot NitrOS-9 directly off a USB drive (see the NitrOS-9 section below) or patching BASIC for USB drives and keyboards.

 The ROM socket is wired for a 27128 EPROM.
 As the 27128 provides 16k of storage, the board presents this as 2 different banks of 8k each, selected via jumper J1.
 As such, when writing the EPROM, combine the images with each image aligned to an 8k boundary (eg, at 0 and 8k).
 If using a ROM IC other than the 27128, one will need to adjust the board design to match the chosen IC.
 Some other ROM ICs are pin-compatible and will work fine with the existing design.